Is Yoga Culture Toxic? Examining Spiritual Bypassing, Toxic Positivity, and Racial Micro-aggressions (from a Former Yoga Teacher)

 — John Welwood

-My first experience with racial micro-aggressions and spiritual bypassing was when I hired a white male business coach and yoga teacher (Brett Moran | The Bodhi App) for some marketing guidance for my women’s wellness business.
+My initial encounter with racial microaggressions and spiritual bypassing occurred when I engaged a white male business coach and yoga teacher, Brett Moran of The Bodhi App, for marketing guidance for my business.

 The life of a mixed-race woman is constant questions such as:

-‘What are you?,’
+‘What are you?’

-‘You don’t look Indigenous’,
+‘You don’t look Indigenous’

-‘You don’t look Black’, etc.
+‘You don’t look Black’,

 • He didn't see it as important to say my ethnicity in my bio and that ‘…it was causing a separation vs a connection’.
 I don’t need it in my marketing.